A quick turn from nervous to relaxed…

 I will be there for you as we explore your personal history for memories associated with previous disturbing life events that contribute to the struggles you are facing today.

-We will reprocess these events using EMDR and somatic therapy.
+We will reprocess these events using EMDR or Brainspotting therapy.
 Soon, you will notice your distress lessening, your mind letting go of internal conflicts.

 Over time, you will come to realize that there is nothing wrong with you and that even your most unhealthy habits or behaviors have been your best attempts to cope with prior traumatic circumstances.
 Humans do whatever it is they can to survive, emotionally and physically.
 You will discover you no longer need these crutches anymore, as you feel more content in the world.